Edgar Laprade: Playing career

 During his career, Laprade played three full seasons without recording a penalty, and was awarded the Lady Byng Memorial Trophy in 1949-50.
-In the same season, the Rangers made it all the way to the Stanley Cup Finals against the Detroit Red Wings, the closest Laprade ever came to winning a Stanley Cup.
-The series went all the way to a Game 7 before Pete Babando of the Detroit Red Wings scored the game-winning goal in overtime.
+In the same season, the Rangers made it all the way to the Stanley Cup Final against the Detroit Red Wings, the closest Laprade ever came to winning a Stanley Cup.
+The series went all the way to a game seven before Pete Babando of the Detroit Red Wings scored the game-winning goal in overtime.
 After that, Laprade played five more seasons with the Rangers before retiring.
 He was inducted into the Hockey Hall of Fame in 1993.

 Life after hockey

 In 1939, he married Arline Whear, his coach's niece.
 The couple had three daughters.

 After retiring from hockey, Laprade went into a partnership with Guy Perciante in operating a sporting goods store, Perciante & Laprade Sporting Goods Limited, in Thunder Bay, Ontario for 30 years.
 Perciante and Laprade also owned and managed an arena in Port Arthur.

 He served as a member of Port Arthur and then Thunder Bay city council from 1959 to 1970 and again from 1972 to 1973.
 He also served on the board of governors for Confederation College and Lakehead University.

 Laprade died at home in Thunder Bay at the age of 94 on April 28, 2014.